-Ashley Morgan lives and works in Philadelphia.
-She works with a team of builders and thinkers to realize every project.
+Ashley Morgan lives and works in Pittsburgh, PA with a team of builders and thinkers to realize every project.
 Please reach out if you're interested in working together to bring a little magic to your space.

 What Remains, exhibition review by museum director Les Christensen of the Bradbury Museum